Shots fired during Denver protest of Minneapolis man's death

 DENVER (AP) — Protesters swarmed Denver on Thursday, blocking traffic and smashing vehicles while running from gunfire and police tear gas after a demonstration against the death of a black man in Minneapolis police custody turned violent.

 Hundreds of demonstrators stood in the downtown streets and chanted as darkness fell outside the Colorado State Capitol, where protesters spray-painted graffiti and broke car windows.
-In other areas of downtown Denver, police fired gas canisters and used rubber bullets to drive away people who were blocking streets.
-The protest briefly spilled over onto Interstate 25, blocking all lanes of traffic until police used tear gas to drive them away.
+In other areas of downtown Denver, police in riot gear fired gas canisters, used rubber bullets and walked in a phalanx through the streets to drive protesters away.
+The protest briefly spilled over onto Interstate 25, blocking all lanes of traffic until police used tear gas to disperse the crowd.

 The protests continued into the night, despite Denver Mayor Michael Hancock pleading for calm.